welcome to oracle-developer.net

 oracle-developer.net is divided into two sections: articles and utilities.
 The content is primarily SQL and PL/SQL for database developers but DBAs should also find some useful information.
 The articles are categorised as New Features or Miscellaneous (which includes tutorials, new techniques and workarounds).
 Utilities are free for download with the usual disclaimers on usage.
 New content is added on a regular basis and can be tracked using the site's RSS feed.

 oracle-developer.net is developed and maintained by me, Adrian Billington, a contract Oracle developer based in the UK.
-I'm an Oracle ACE and a member of the OakTable Network.
+I'm an Oracle ACE, a member of the OakTable Network and a winner of the Oracle Database Developer Choice Awards, 2015 for PL/SQL.
 I am co-author of Expert PL/SQL Practices and I have also contributed a section to Steven Feuerstein's Oracle PL/SQL Programming, Fifth Edition, (my contribution is re-printed here courtesy of O'Reilly).
 The oracle-developer.net site started life as a small on-line repository of scripts and new feature demos called Adrian's Oracle Pages.
 All content from Adrian's Oracle Pages has been migrated to oracle-developer.net, either as articles or utilities.

 about the site design

 oracle-developer.net is based on an original template by SmallPark.
 I've retained the general theme of the template as much as possible, although many of the original display properties have changed.
 I develop the site in PHP, which is powerful and extremely flexible.
 All code is designed primarily for Firefox, then tested with Internet Explorer for compatibility.
 If there are any general design or usability issues with the site, please let me know.